-About this Code

-This Code of Conduct (this 'Code') incorporates the key policies of Ferroglobe PLC and its subsidiaries, all of which are underpinned by our commitment to the highest standards of integrity, ethical behaviour, transparency, safety and corporate citizenship.
+Understanding and Using this Code of Conduct A. ABOUT THIS CODE This Code of Conduct (this "Code") incorporates the key policies of Ferroglobe PLC and its subsidiaries, all of which are underpinned by our commitment to the highest standards of integrity, ethical behaviour, transparency, safety and corporate citizenship.
+1 Supplemental materials This Code may be supplemented with additional standards or policies established by Ferroglobe PLC or other Group companies from time to time.

-Supplemental materials

-This Code may be supplemented with additional standards or policies established by Ferroglobe PLC or other Group companies from time to time.
 In certain countries or jurisdictions, this Code may also be supplemented with additional materials to account for local laws and regulations.
 Such supplemental materials, where provided, form an integral part of this Code and should be read in conjunction with this Code.
 Standards or policies adopted by a Group company may vary in order to comply with local law.
 If this Code conflicts in any way with supplemental materials or with local law, whichever sets the higher standard of behaviour takes precedence (unless contrary to local law).
 If you have any questions regarding the standards and policies that apply, you should contact the Legal Department.

-Commitment to integrity

-We must comply with the laws and regulations that apply to our business, and to ourselves, and always act with high standards of integrity, ethical behaviour and transparency.
+2 Commitment to integrity We must comply with the laws and regulations that apply to our business, and to ourselves, and always act with high standards of integrity, ethical behaviour and transparency.
 Our actions must always be lawful.
 Acting with integrity means that our manner of doing business, and our dealings with the people with whom we work and interact, must be responsible, honest, fair, ethical and transparent.
 If you have any questions regarding the standards and policies that apply, you should contact the Legal Department.
 We are all expected to know, understand and follow this Code.
 This Code, including any applicable supplemental materials, applies to all Group company directors, officers and employees, as well as secondees, trainees, interns and other temporary staff.
 This Code applies to all companies that Ferroglobe PLC owns or controls, whether through a greater than 50% equity position or otherwise.
 Ferroglobe PLC will make reasonable efforts to have companies in which it has a non-controlling interest adopt this Code in full.
 If you are a contractor, agent, representative, consultant, supplier, business partner or other third party working with us, we expect you to act consistently with this Code when working with us and to apply similar standards and commitment to integrity, fairness and ethical behaviour within your own organisation.

-Supervisors and managers must lead by example

-Supervisors and managers must know, understand and follow this Code consistently, and must satisfy themselves that everyone on their team also does so.
+Supervisors and managers must lead by example Supervisors and managers must know, understand and follow this Code consistently, and must satisfy themselves that everyone on their team also does so.
 They should listen to and support personnel who raise concerns or need guidance regarding the right thing to do or the way to behave.
 Supervisors and managers must take or recommend appropriate action to address any issues raised.

-Act in an ethical way

-This Code cannot cover every situation we may encounter at work, so it is important to adhere to its spirit as well as to the letter of the text.
+Act in an ethical way This Code cannot cover every situation we may encounter at work, so it is important to adhere to its spirit as well as to the letter of the text.
 This means using good judgement and applying common sense at all times.
-If the right course of action is unclear, try asking yourself:

-- Is it legal and in line with the internal rules and guidance of Ferroglobe that may apply to this situation? - Does it fit with my personal values and am I comfortable doing what is proposed? - Could it endanger or cause injury to someone? - Would I be comfortable explaining my conduct to my supervisor, manager, family and friends, or seeing it described on the front page of the newspaper? - Whom will my conduct affect and would they consider it fair to them?
+If the right course of action is unclear, try asking yourself: Is it legal and in line with the internal rules and guidance of Ferroglobe that may apply to this situation?
+Does it fit with my personal values and am I comfortable doing what is proposed? \ \ Could it endanger or cause injury to someone?